Gilbert R. Cook: World War II

 His role as a field commander was cut short in August 1944, shortly after the Third Army's breakout in France, when he was hospitalized for illness due to circulation problems in his legs.
 As one of Patton's biographers later wrote, "to have to deprive (Cook) of his command at the very climax of his career shook Patton to the core, realising as he did the mortal blow he was delivering to his old friend."
 It prompted Patton to request General Dwight D. Eisenhower to award Cook the Army Distinguished Service Medal.
 Cook returned to the US for recuperation and less strenuous duty.

 Between 1944 and 1949 he was involved in a number of boards, groups, and studies.
 He was a member of the Army's Equipment Review Board in 1945.
 He was a member of the Chief of Staff's Advisory Group (1946–1948), the Army Ground Force Postwar Planning Group, and the Haislip Review Board which studied such subjects as military organization, mobilization, universal military training, and training.
 Cook was called out of retirement to critique major war games in 1948 and 1955.

-Cook died in La Jolla, California, in 1963, and is buried alongside his wife, Doris, in Arlington National Cemetery, in Arlington, Virginia.
+Cook died in La Jolla, California, on September 19, 1963, and is buried alongside his wife, Doris, in Arlington National Cemetery, in Arlington, Virginia.